waTeim/node-julia/README.md

 Julia exceptions are caught and then re-thrown the in the node environment.
 There is currently a somewhat simplistic mapping in place to relate similar type exceptions.
-If Julia exception is caught that does not have a translation, the catchall is a generic Javascript error.
+If a Julia exception is caught that does not have a translation, the catchall is a generic Javascript error.

 ## An unknown method